KirubanKamaraj/ManagementApp/README.md

 # ManagementApp
-This application is used for manage the customers details and work as a remainder for the customers service time.
+This application is used to manage the customers details and work as a remainder for the customers service time.

 ## Requirements
   - additional.jar